goblimey/ntripcaster/README.md

 git clone git://github.com/goblimey/ntripcaster.git
 ```

-That creates a directory ntripcaster.
+That creates a directory called ntripcaster.
 Inside that is another directory with the same name
 plus a couple of other files.
 Inside the lower ntripcaster directory